cioccarellia/ksprefs/README.md

 }
 prefs.apply()
 ```
-Sometimes SharedPreferences are used to store a huge number of values and in these cases I/O operations can be cpu intensive and slow down your app, since them are executed on the main thread.
+Sometimes SharedPreferences are used to store a huge number of values and in those scenarios I/O operations can be cpu intensive and slow down your app, since it's all executed on the main thread.
-Because of that, you should enqueue your modifications just like using `put()`, but actually apply them to the file with `apply()`.
+Because of that, you should enqueue your modifications using `queue()` just like using `put()`, but actually apply them to the file with `apply()` when you are done.
-Remember that doing these I/O operations in a background/asynchronous thread is not advisable, but if you already are are in a thread and you can't do other way it's ok.

 **Warning #1:** calling `put()` automatically applies all the queued modifications.<br>
-**Warning #2:** `get()` fetches the values on the file, and not on the modification queue.
+**Warning #2:** `get()` fetches the values on the file, and not on the modification queue since they are not available yet.

 #### All preferences lists